Forbaya/space-shooter/README.md

 You can also play with your keyboard.

 Controller inputs:
-Left analog stick moves the player, right analog stick shoots to the direction it's held.
-A-button selects a new game or quits in the main menu and returns you back to main menu when dead.
-Start-button pauses when in game.
+- Left analog stick moves the player
+- Right analog stick shoots to the direction it's held
+- A-button selects a new game or quits in the main menu and returns you back to main menu when dead
+- Start-button pauses when in game.

 Keyboard inputs:
-WASD-keys move the player, arrow-keys shoot to a direction.
-Enter selects a new game or quits when in main menu and returns you to main menu when dead.
-You can't pause with keyboard yet.
+- WASD-keys move the player
+- Arrow-keys shoot to a direction
+- Enter selects a new game or quits when in main menu and returns you to main menu when dead
+- You can't pause with keyboard yet.

 Known issues:
 - Textures are fixed size, which is why the font of highscore changes depending on